 Comfort, Emotional, or Companion animal requests should be made using the Housing Accommodations process.
 Documentation may include a letter from a doctor or licensed mental health professional stating the need for the animal or the Request for Medical Documentation form may be submitted.

 Dietary Needs – please contact the Hospitality Team at: email@example.com

 Approved requests for ADA housing accommodations are sent to the Office of Student Life for specific room assignments.
-Students will receive a written notice of disposition from Disability Support within (3) three weeks after the request deadline.
+Students will receive a written notice of disposition from Accessibility Services within (3) three weeks after the request deadline.
 Disposition of requests received past the deadline will be notified within (3) weeks.
 Accommodation requests approved past the annual deadline may be placed on a waiting list for the appropriate housing availability.

 Students wishing to appeal Accessibility Services decisions may contact Karen Naylon, Assistant Dean, 401 Smith Library, (336) 888-6388 firstname.lastname@example.org .
 If an appeal is to be made, HPU expects the students to be a self-advocate and the student must be the one to appeal.